wujastyk/xetex-devanagari/misc/Readme.pre.md

 # RomDev.tec

-Alternative romanized Sanskrit input map (version 0.3, [^10]).
+Alternative romanized Sanskrit input map (0.3 [^10]).
-Thanks to Somadeva Vasudeva.
+Thanks to Dominik Wujastyk for suggestion, and Somadeva Vasudeva for permission.

 # Links